How to cover your tracks while you’re browsing the web

 [Related: 23 useful Mac settings hiding in plain sight]

 Click on Manage Website Data to see the cookies that sites have already logged with Safari and to delete that data if you want to.
 The final option lets you allow websites to check whether Apple Pay is set up on your computer—another choice between convenience and privacy that’s up to you.

 Click Websites to switch tabs in the Preferences dialog.
 Here you’re able to control which sites and web apps can get at your camera and microphone, see your computer’s location, and display notifications and pop-up windows.

 As with the other browsers here, Safari has a private browsing mode that doesn’t keep track of your browsing history and doesn’t keep any cookies from that particular session once the browser window has been closed.

-Websites and web apps will ask for permission to access your location, webcam, microphone, and so on as and when needed.
-To control these permissions, switch to the Advanced tab of Settings, then click Manage permissions.
+There are a smattering of other security settings here, but as far as privacy goes, the cookies are most important.
+Beyond that, websites and web apps will ask for permission to access your location, webcam, microphone, and so on when needed.
+To control these permissions, go back to the Cookies and site permissions menu and open the various options under Site permissions.